 Note: SuperGuide updates this article periodically with the latest performance and super fund data.
-You can discover the best value superannuation fund of the year for 2013, the super (pre-retirement) fund of the year for 2013, and the pension (retirement) fund of the year for 2013.
-You can also discover the top 10 performing super funds over 5 years.
-Latest article update was 2 November 2012.
+You can discover the best value superannuation fund of the year for 2014, the super (pre-retirement) fund of the year for 2014, and the pension (retirement) fund of the year for 2014.
+You can also discover the top 10 performing super funds over 5 years to 30 June 2014.
+Latest article update was 30 July 2014.

 Asking experts and rating agencies for the answer to what super fund is Australia’s best-performing fund can be compared to the vain stepmother in the fairy tale Snow White asking the magical mirror: ‘Mirror mirror on the wall, who in the land is the fairest of all?”.
 The answer on one day may be: “You, my queen, are fairest of all” while another day it is likely to be: “Queen, you are full fair, ’tis true, but Snow White is fairer than you.”